alcimerio-silvestre/ong-gerar-sonhos-pp/README.md

 ## Information Sharing

-The ONG Gerar Sonhos app does not share personal information with third parties, except when expressly authorized by the user for specific purposes, such as scheduling medical appointments via video call.
+The ONG Abrace app does not share personal information with third parties, except when expressly authorized by the user for specific purposes, such as scheduling medical appointments via video call.

 ## External Links